July 25, 2017

-The new Industrial Design Act establishes a maximum term of protection of 10 years from the date of registration or 15 years after the filing date or priority date of the application, whichever is longer.
+The new Industrial Design Act establishes a maximum term of protection of 10 years from the date of registration or 15 years after the filing date of the application, whichever is longer.
 The proposed new Regulations indicate that regardless of which maximum term applies, there will be a single maintenance fee due 5 years after the registration issues.

 In the case of a registration resulting from a Hague application, the term of protection also requires that the international registration continue to be in force.

 The new Regulations will preserve an applicant’s ability to request both advanced examination and delayed registration.
 Curiously, while the current Regulations set out the government fees for requesting either service, there are no provisions that expressly authorize CIPO to provide them.
 The new Regulations will provide authority for these procedures.